 As an SNTP client, the device obtains the time information from SNTP or NTP servers and synchronizes its system clock accordingly.
-To do this, perform the following steps:

 - \Box Open the Time > SNTP > Client dialog.

-- Set the SNTP operation mode.
+- □ Set the SNTP operation mode.

-- In the Configuration frame, select one of the following values in the Mode field: unicast
+- In the Configuration frame, select one of the following values in the Mode field:

+- unicast

 - The device sends requests to an SNTP server and expects a response from this server.

 - broadcast